fitri-hy/react-hook/README.md

 # React Hook

-Hello, my name is Fitri HY.
-I am a Front End Developer.
 This is Basic React Hook project  and React Routes using Tailwind CSS Framework.

 ## How to install
 ```sh